mgillard83705/A2PartD/README.md

 			System.out.println("Hi, my name is Michelle Gillard");
 			System.out.println("My favourite colour is Yellow");
 			System.out.println("My favourite mode of transportation is Motorbike");
+			System.out.println("The best day of the week is Friday");
 }
 }